How does this medication work? What will it do for me?

 - moderate-to-severe active ulcerative colitis in adults and children at least 6 years old who have not responded to other therapies

-For people with these conditions, their bodies overproduce a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
+If you have one of these conditions, your body overproduces a protein called tumour necrosis factor (TNF), which causes pain, inflammation, and damage.
 Infliximab blocks the production of TNF and decreases the inflammation in the joints and on the skin.
 You may start to notice an improvement in symptoms about 2 weeks after starting treatment.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are being given this medication, speak to your doctor.
 Do not stop using this medication without consulting your doctor.